ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

    {: tip}

 5. In the **Enter your query** space provided below, interact with your chatbot by typing `Hi` and click the arrow icon to send the query to {{site.data.keyword.conversationshort}} service.
-6. The response will be passed to {{site.data.keyword.texttospeechshort}} service and you should hear a voice reading out the response.
+6. The response will be passed to {{site.data.keyword.texttospeechshort}} service, and you should hear a voice reading out the response.
 7. Click the **mic** icon in the left bottom corner of the app to input speech that gets converted to text and then can be sent to {{site.data.keyword.conversationshort}} service by clicking the arrow icon.